tunesmith/adnd-combat-tools/doc/CombatOrder.md

 segment should be vertically aligned.

 Unclear whether two actions in the same segment can be ordered, or if they should always be considered simultaneous.

-For now, we will disregard surprise.
-We will assume combat rounds only.
+I believe they are ordered.

 We do not concern ourselves with *outcome* of events - just when they activate.

 ## Inputs

-Inputs are many!

-- Distance
-- Target
-- Movement rate
+Distance: This is relevant for charging and closing.
+At this point, it does *not* seem relevant for range or area of effect, unless there is an implied velocity of a spell effect.

+Target: Each attacker has to pick a target for certain combat operations.

+Movement rate: Relevant for charging, closing, and also if dexterity adjustments apply.

-- Initiative roll
+Initiative roll: obviously

-- Combat choice
+Combat choice: A - H, probably more detail

-- Number of attacks (melee)
+Number of attacks (melee): Needed for initiative scheduling

+Firing rate (missile): There's a question of whether to consider these one attack routine, or separate attacks.
+This can be set in preferences.

+Weapon reach: Used for resolving charges

+Dexterity: Necessary for the following reasons:
-- Firing rate
+  - Missile initiative bonus, if movement rate is 12"
-- Weapon reach
-- Dexterity (missile, for initiative, 12" restriction on bonus)
-- Dexterity (reaction, for surprise, 12" restriction on bonus)
+  - Reaction bonus, to disable surprise, if movement rate is 12"
-- Casting time
+  - This might not be necessary for timing/scheduling though

+Casting time: For spell scheduling
+ - There is the question of whether spells start casting on segment one
+ - Probably a preferences choice

+Magical device activation time: If applicable

+Weapon speed factor: Useful for tied initiative, and for weapon against spell

+Surprise offense: I think this may not be necessary for scheduling.
+It's more for determining if surprise exists.
+There's also the question of whether it propagates.

+Surprise defense: I think this may not be necessary for scheduling.
+It's more for determining if surprise exists.
+There's also the question of whether it propagates.

+Special weapon properties:
-- Weapon speed factor
+  - Crossbow of speed
-- Surprise offense (does it propagate?)
-- Surprise defense (does it propagate?)
-- Crossbow of speed, short sword of quickness, scimitar of speed?
+  - Short sword of quickness
+  - Scimitar of speed

+Missile firing rate for surprise:
+  - Very relevant for surprise scheduling
-- Missile firing rate for surprise?
-(Nocked / cocked / loaded?)
+  - Firing rate should be a preference (nocked / cocked / loaded)

-- Bow/crossbow specialist before initiative
+Bow/crossbow specialist before initiative: Relevant for scheduling

-- Encumbrance (encumbered can't charge) - maybe ignore?
-- Magical device activation time
-- General action duration (drink potion)
+Encumbrance: Encumbered can't charge.
+Maybe ignore?

+General: Custom action duration, like drinking a potion.
+Maybe ignore.

-- Overlap from previous rounds (casting time, etc)
+Overlap from previous segments/rounds: Casting time, etc.

 ## Who knows what?